Jon Lech Johansen: 2006

 On January 8, 2006, Johansen revealed his intent to defeat the encryption of next-generation DVD encryption, Advanced Access Content System (AACS).
 On June 7, 2006, he announced that he had moved to San Francisco and was joining DoubleTwist Ventures.
 In October 2006, Johansen and DoubleTwist Ventures announced they had reverse engineered Apple Computer's DRM for iTunes, called FairPlay.
 Rather than allow people to strip the DRM, DoubleTwist would license the ability to apply FairPlay to media companies who wanted their music and videos to play on the iPod, without having to sign a distribution contract with Apple.

 2007

 In July 2007, Johansen managed to allow the iPhone to work as an iPod with WiFi, without AT&T activation.

 2008

-On February 2, 2008, Johansen launched doubleTwist, which allows customers to route around digital rights management in music files and convert files between various formats.
+On February 2, 2008, Johansen launched doubleTwist, which allows customers to route around DRM in music files and convert files between various formats.
 The software converts digital music of any bitrate encoded with any popular codec into a format that can be played on any device.